stephyyi/datapipeline_challenge/README.md

 ### 1. Prerequisites

 - Python 3.8 or higher
-- Access to an SFTP server (or use the provided mock for testing)
+- Access to an SFTP server (or use direct file processing for testing)

 ### 2. Installation